open-pioneer/trails-openlayers-base-packages/src/packages/feature-editing/README.md

 ### Editing Storage

 The editor does not manage the lifetime of any features in the map, except for the feature currently being edited.
-To persist changes made by the editor, you must implement the `EditingStorage` interface.
+To persist changes made by the editor, you must implement the `FeatureWriter` interface.

 The interface is flexible enough to work in many scenarios: